-- Request fingerprint cards from any of the WV DMV Regional Offices or the Office of Dealer Services.
+- Request fingerprint cards from any of the West Virginia Division of Motor Vehicles (DMV) Regional Offices .
 Submit two complete sets of fingerprints before testing, and have valid picture identification in order to be fingerprinted.

 - Download and complete the Motor Vehicle Salesperson License Application.
 Or, pick one up from your nearest WV DMV Regional Office.
 Make sure your employer completes the required sections.

 - Take your fingerprint cards, your valid picture identification, and your completed application to your local WV DMV Regional Office.

 - Pay $7 per each year you'll be licensed.
 The number of years depends on your birthday, but will always be between 1 and 5 years.
 This fee covers 1 attempt at the exam.
 (See below for more information about the exam.)